ACDguide/Governance/Governance/tech/conventions.md

 * No two variable names should be identical when case is ignored.

-Requirements:

-The external_variables attribute is of string type and contains a blank-separated list of variable names.

 ````{warning}
 Attribute names commencing with underscore ('_') are reserved for use by the netCDF library.
 ````